Cybersecurity Awareness Month: Your Safety Starts With You!

 - Change your passwords immediately and enable multi-factor authentication, where available.

-- Contact the relevant organisation or service to report the incident and take steps to secure your account and prevent further damage.
+- Contact the relevant organisation or police to report the incident and take steps to secure your account and prevent further damage.

 - Monitor your accounts for other unauthorised activities.